 Leaving a wood burning stove and going to bed

-A regular question we come across is “can I leave my wood burning stove on and go to bed?”
+A regular question we come across at Logs Near Me is “can I leave my wood burning stove on and go to bed?”

 The simple is as yes - as long as you take the necessary steps to make it safe.
 This is what we are going to tell you about in this blog post.